 Another global international oil company that had also announced its intention to divest its Malaysian upstream assets is Repsol.
 Early this year, Repsol was also exploring the possibility to sell its Malaysian upstream assets, as the Spanish company asserted that it was reviewing its global upstream portfolio.
-As reported by Bloomberg on 10 Jan 20206, to determine whether or not the consideration received or obtained from the divestment activities is subject to tax in Malaysia from a seller's perspective.
+As reported by Bloomberg on 10 Jan 20206, consideration received or obtained from the divestment activities is subject to tax in Malaysia from a seller's perspective.